 When the Movement of Bugday began to take its first steps in 1991, Turkey had a quite a different look compared to the country we know today.
 There were self-sustainable villages, village schools, natural food, the gardens and fields that were sown with various intact seeds, mills, donkeys, and prosperous areas of biological diversity.
 Nature supported humankind.
 All of the things I have mentioned above are still present yet to a lesser degree and showing serious signs of pollution.
 Things have to change, and the time for change is now.

-Major progress was not made between 1991 and 2002 apart from some meetings which looked at improving the internal organic market, projects to produce and share technical information, symposiums on ecological agriculture and small organic farms were established.
-The most important development at this period was the opening of healthy food shops.
+National Regulation on Organic Agriculture was published in 1994.
+In 1999, the first National Organic Agriculture Symposium was organized and the second one was organized in 2001.
+These symposia are repeated at intervals and contribute to promotion of research and allow to transfer results obtained under Turkish conditions.
+Apart from these major steps and some meetings which looked at improving the internal organic market, projects to produce and share technical information were established.
+The most important development between 1991 and 2002 was the opening of healthy food shops.
 Organic products started to appear in some supermarket aisles and in some stalls at local markets.
 The main problem of the organic sector at this period was that consumers had difficulties finding organic products and organic producers were not able to find a place to sell their goods.

 The Law of Organic Agriculture was introduced soon after this period.
 This was the beginning of a busy time with a social movement getting stronger and consumers demanding more organic goods.
 The Ministry of Agriculture and Rural Affairs prepared a high-budget project with the support of FAO in 2004.
 The National Action Plan of Organic Agriculture was prepared within the scope of this project, which was supported by the EU in 2006.
 The basis of the ecological farmers network in Anatolia was set up with TaTuTa (visiting ecological farms) Programme that was initiated by Bugday in order to share the experiences and knowledge about ecological living.
 The focus of all this work was to popularize organic production and remove obstacles thus enabling the public to access organic produce.